 With the next one, it is a particularly useful tip because it essentially supplants (basic) third-party apps stored on your iPhone to do editing work in your own Camera Roll.
 Markup is mostly understood to be only at your disposal whenever you are sending media, but meanwhile it has also become a well hidden tool available for your personal use inside the Photos app.
 Once you know where to find it, you might quickly grow fond of doodling on your very own snapshots.
 Here’s the shortest path to the feature in Photos:

 Apple today launched a redesigned Photos web app at iCloud.com/#photos following a period of testing when the software was available to beta testers via beta.icloud.com.
 The app runs in a web browser and sports several improvements to make it behave more like its desktop counterpart, such as a brand new sidebar on the left and a handy thumbnail scrubber when viewing an image.

 As first noted by Brazilian outlet MacMagazine.br, Apple is readying some notable updates for its Photos app on the web at iCloud.com/#photos.
 In addition to a slightly overhauled appearance, the web app is gaining a pair of new features found on the desktop Photos app for the Mac: a sidebar and a thumbnail scrubber.
 The web app is currently being beta-tested at beta.icloud.com.

 This tutorial lays out the steps you must take to properly stop using iCloud Photo Library.
-We’ll show you how to download your photos and videos stored in iCloud to your computer or Mac, then we'll ensure that the iCloud storage that's been taken up by your synced media gets freed up.
+By “properly” we don't just mean disabling iCloud Photo Library: we'll ensure that the iCloud storage that's been taken up by your synced media gets freed up, too.